Skip to main content

 A significant part of the controversy surrounding AI use in men stems from a fundamental issue ∞ the definition of a “normal” estradiol level.
 The standard laboratory reference ranges for estradiol in men are often derived from small, poorly characterized populations of men who were not on testosterone therapy.

 These ranges do not necessarily represent an optimal level for a man with therapeutically elevated testosterone.
 Clinicians and patients who rigidly chase a number on a lab report may be doing more harm than good.
-Evidence-based protocols are increasingly moving away from reflexive AI prescription and toward a more nuanced approach that prioritizes symptom management and a holistic view of markers over a specific estradiol value.
+Evidence-based protocols are increasingly moving away from reflexive AI prescription and toward a more nuanced approach that prioritizes symptom management and a holistic view of cardiovascular health markers over a specific estradiol value.

 Approach Forum-Driven / Protocol-Based Evidence-Based / Systems-Focused